All Episodes

 Chill.

-Conjuring last rights movie.
+The conjuring last rights movie.

 Okay, got it.

-Where they filmed it at.
+Where they filmed it at?

 Where it allegedly happened at.

-Yeah, that based on the true story.
+Yeah, based on the truth story.

 Got it.